Stock events for Dominion Energy, Inc. (D)

 D’s Geographic footprint

-Dominion Energy has a significant presence in the Mid-Atlantic and Southeast regions of the United States.
-The company supplies electricity in parts of Virginia, North Carolina, and South Carolina.
-It also supplies natural gas to parts of Utah, Idaho, Wyoming, West Virginia, Ohio, Pennsylvania, North Carolina, South Carolina, and Georgia.
-Additionally, Dominion Energy has generation facilities in Indiana, Illinois, Connecticut, and Rhode Island.
+Dominion Energy supplies electricity to parts of Virginia, North Carolina, and South Carolina.
+It provides natural gas services to parts of Utah, Idaho, Wyoming, West Virginia, Ohio, Pennsylvania, North Carolina, South Carolina, and Georgia.
+The company also has electricity generation facilities located in Indiana, Illinois, Connecticut, and Rhode Island.

 D Corporate Image Assessment